MAKING THE RIGHT

 Free immunizations for Macomb County children and adults against the following diseases: diphtheria, influenza, pneumonia, tetanus, pertussis, measles, mumps, poliomyelitis, rubella, hemophilus influenza, Hepatitis B, or varicella (chicken pox).
 Available from:

 Pregnant and parenting teens over the age of 16 by September 1 are eligible for adult education classes through local school districts.
-In addition, the following specialized program is available:

 Persons under the age of 18 must have parental consent to enter into a marriage contract in the state of Michigan.
 If the youth is less than 15 years of age, he/she and his/her parent must go to Probate Court to start the process.